 Menopause Symptoms

-According to Barbara Croft, M.D., a gynecologist at Piedmont, menopause is defined as the time when a woman stops having menstrual periods.
+According to Barbara Croft, M.D., a retired gynecologist, menopause is defined as the time when a woman stops having menstrual periods.
 When menopause begins, periods become irregular; hot flashes can occur, which can lead to sleep disturbance and even mood changes.
 Dr. Croft says that menopause is a long process and can last for months or even years.
-“The average age that women stop menstruating is 51,” says Dr. Croft.
+“The average age that women stop menstruating is 51,” Dr. Croft says.
 “Women will have many symptoms, the worst of which is hot flashes.

 However, some women have no symptoms and feel better when they stop menstruating.
 It’s a variable response.”
-Approximately 80 percent of women undergoing menopause will experience hot flashes and night sweats and 20 percent will experience sufficient discomfort to seek treatment.
-During menopause, bone mass loss accelerates to approximately 2 percent per year, leading to an increased risk of fractures and osteoporosis later in life.
+Approximately 80% of women undergoing menopause will experience hot flashes and night sweats, and 20% will experience sufficient discomfort to seek treatment.
+During menopause, bone mass loss accelerates to approximately 2% per year, leading to an increased risk of fractures and osteoporosis later in life.

 Menopause Treatment Options

-Standard symptom treatments include medications, like hormone replacement therapy (HRT), low-dose antidepressants, and biphosphonate bone density pills, like Boniva and Actonel.
-Alternative, “natural” treatments include soy, vitamin E and black cohosh supplements, and yoga.
+Standard symptom treatments include medications, such as hormone replacement therapy (HRT), low-dose antidepressants, and biphosphonate bone density pills, like Boniva and Actonel.
+Alternative, “natural” treatments include soy, vitamin E and black cohosh supplements and yoga.

 In 2002, a Women’s Health Initiative study found that HRT led to an increased risk of breast cancer.
 HRT involves taking the hormones estrogen and progesterone.
 While HRT can be effective at relieving moderate to severe menopausal symptoms and preventing bone loss, it increases the risk of blood clots, heart attacks, strokes, breast cancer and gall bladder disease.